rustyrussell/lightning-rfc-old/bolts/02-wire-protocol.md

     |       |--(6)---- revocation ------>|       |
     +-------+                            +-------+

-Each node stores:

-1. Other node's previous obsoleted commitment transactions (or at least enough information to spend them, see [3]),
+Counterintuitively, these changes apply to the *other node's* commitment transaction; the node only adds those changes to its own commitment transaction when the remote node responds to the `update_commit`.
+Thus each node (conceptually) tracks:

+1. *local commitment*: The current (unrevoked) commitment transaction for itself.
-2. The current HTLCs.
+2. *remote commitment*: The current (unrevoked) commitment transaction for the other node.
-3. The other node's signature on the commitment transaction created from current HTLCs.
-4. A list of staged changes proposed by the other node.
-5. A list of staged changes proposed by this node.
+3. Two *unacked changesets*: one for the local commitment (their proposals) and one for the remote (our proposals)
+4. Two *acked changesets*: one for the local commitment (our proposals, acknowledged) and one for the remote (their proposals, acknowledged).

+(Note that an implementation MAY optimize this internally, for example, pre-applying the changesets in some cases).

-Note that updates are asynchronous, which means that the two commitment transactions may be out of sync in intermediate stages.
+As the two nodes updates are independent, the two commitment transactions may be out of sync indefinitely.
+This is not concerning: what matters is whether both sides have committed to a particular HTLC or not.

-Each node can send messages offering new HTLCs or closing HTLCs offered by the other node, and then a signature to commit to those changes and any it has received: this message indicates the highest update number being applied, as there is a possible ambiguity for in-flight updates.
-Once a node has received a signature for a new commitment transaction, it sends the revocation preimage which invalides the old one.

-Here's an example:
+Here's a full example of simultaneous proposals, showing internal state:

     NODE A                     NODE B
-	Committed: []         Committed: []
-	Staged:    []         Staged:    []

-A decides to offer a new HTLC X:

-    Committed: []
-    Staged:    [X]
-         ADD HTLC X ----->
-	                      Committed: []
-	                      Staged:    [X]

-B decides to offer a new HTLC Y:

-	                      Committed: []
-	                      Staged:    [X Y]
-            <---------- ADD HTLC Y
-    Committed: []
-    Staged:    [X Y]

-A decides to commit its update, and the 1 update it got from B:

-         SIG 1 ----->
-	                      Committed: [X Y]
-	                      Staged:    []

-B replies with the revocation preimage which invalidates its old commitment transaction, and a signature for the new commitment transaction which includes one update from A:

-             <--------- REVOCATION
-             <--------- SIG 1

-A receives this signature and now commits and sends its revocation preimage for its old commitment transaction:

-    Committed: [X Y]
-    Staged:    []
-             REVOCATION --------->

-There are several alternate timing scenarios: if B decided to commit in parallel to A, before receiving A's update:

-           NODE A                            NODE B
-                                              Committed: []
-                                              Staged:    [Y]
-                           <----------- ADD HTLC Y
-    Committed: []
-    Staged:    [Y]

-    Committed: []                             Committed: [Y]
-    Staged:    [Y X]                          Staged:    []
-                ADD HTLC X -------  --- SIG 0
-                                  \/
-    Committed: [Y X]              /\
-    Staged:    []                /  -->
-                     SIG 1 ---  /             Committed: [Y]
-                              \/              Staged:    [X]
-                              /\
-                           <--  ------>
-    Committed: [Y]
-    Staged:    [X]

-                REVOCATION ----------->

-                           <----------- REVOCATION
-                                              Committed: [Y X]
-                                              Staged:    []
-                           <----------- SIG 1
-    Committed: [Y X]
-    Staged:    []
-                REVOCATION ----------->

-Here, A received the signature and commits B's update but not its own (because B didn't acknowledge it); later B responds with a signature including A's update and A commits that update too.
+	local: []                  local: []
+	remote:[]                  remote:[]

+A decides to offer a new HTLC X.  It adds it to the remote unacked changeset, and upon receipt B adds it to its local, unacked changeset.

+	local: []                        local: []
+	remote:[] unacked:+X             remote:[]

+           ADD HTLC X --------------->

+	                                 local:  [] unacked:+X
+	                                 remote: []

+B decides to offer its own new HTLC Y; adding it to the remote unacked changeset.
+A adds it to its local, unacked changeset:

+	local: []                        local: [] unacked:+X
+	remote:[] unacked:+X             remote:[] unacked:+Y

+            <-------------------- ADD HTLC Y

+	local: [] unacked:+Y
+	remote:[] unacked:+X

+A decides to commit its update; it applies all pending changes to the remote commitment (remembering the unacked ones for later), and sends the signature:

+	local: [] unacked:+Y             local: [] unacked:+X
+	remote:[X] (unacked:+X)          remote:[] unacked:+Y

+         COMMIT SIG[X] -------------->

+	                                 local:  [X] (unacked:+X)
+	                                 remote: [] unacked:+Y

+As shown, B applies the changes to its local commitment transaction.
+It now replies with the revocation preimage; this also acknowledges the changes up until that commit message, so it adds the old unacked local changeset to its remote, acked changeset:

+	local: [] unacked:+Y             local: [X]
+	remote:[X] (unacked:+X)          remote:[] unacked:+Y acked:+X

+           <----------------------- REVOCATION

+	local: [] unacked:+Y acked:+X
+	remote:[X]

+Receiving the revocation causes A to add the local unacked changeset (which it remembered when it send the commit message) to its remote, acked changeset.

+Now B has two outstanding changes for the remote commitment; the unacked HTLC Y it proposed, and the acked HTLC X that A proposed.
+It can now commit those, remembering the unacked ones:

+	local: [] unacked:+Y acked:+X    local: [X]
+	remote:[X]                       remote:[Y X] (unacked:+Y)

+	        <---------------- COMMIT SIG[Y X]

+	local: [Y X] (unacked:+Y)
+	remote:[X]

+As shown, A applies the changes queued for its local commitment.
+It now replies with the revocation preimage which invalidates its old commitment transaction, and the unacked local changes become the remote acked changes:

+	local: [Y X]
+	remote:[X] acked:+Y

+           REVOCATION ----------------->

+	                                 local: [X] acked:+Y
+	                                 remote:[Y X]

+As shown, when B receives the revocation response it adds the unacked remote changeset it had applied above to the acked local changeset.

+Now, node A has uncommitted changes to the remote commitment, so it sends the final commit.
+As there are no unacked changes, the local commitment is not changed.
+B applies the changes to its local commitment and responds, but again there are no unacked changes so neither the local nor remote change:

+	local: [Y X]
+	remote:[X Y]

+           COMMIT ------------------->

+	                                 local: [X Y]
+	                                 remote:[Y X]

+           <------------------- REVOCATION

 ## 3.1.
 Risks With HTLC Timeouts